-There a few topics that can kill the soul of a conversation as quickly as one around (what we in IT call) ‘Connectivity’, or (what normal people call) ‘Broadband’.
+There are a few topics that can kill the soul of a conversation as quickly as one around (what we in IT support services call) ‘Connectivity’, or (what normal people call) ‘Broadband’.

 Woeful tales of slow download speeds and spluttery service-levels have long abounded the business community to little applause.